-What It Might Look Like To Safely Reopen Schools
+9 Ways Schools Will Look Different When (And If) They Reopen

-Three quarters of U.S. states have now officially closed their schools for the rest of the academic year.
+Three-quarters of U.S. states have now officially closed their schools for the rest of the academic year.
 While remote learning continues, summer is a question mark, and attention is already starting to turn to next fall.

 Recently, governors including California's Gavin Newsom and New York's Andrew Cuomo have started to talk about what school reopening might look like.
-And a federal government plan for reopening, according to the Washington Post, says that getting kids back in classrooms or other group care is the first priority for getting back to normal.
+And a federal government plan for reopening, according to The Washington Post, says that getting kids back in classrooms or other group care is the first priority for getting back to normal.

-But there are still many more unknowns in that process than guarantees.
-Among the biggest, says Lily Eskelsen Garcia, president of the National Education Association, the nation's largest teachers union is this: "Is safe and healthy for my kids to pack them into that classroom?"
+But there are still many more unknowns than guarantees.
+Among the biggest, says Lily Eskelsen Garcia, president of the National Education Association, the nation's largest teachers union, is this: "Is it safe and healthy for my kids to pack them into that classroom?"

-Here are nine key ideas — drawn from interviews with public health experts, education officials and educators around the country — for what the reopening might look like.
+Here are nine key ideas — drawn from interviews with public health experts, education officials and educators around the country — for what reopening might look like.

 1. Stepped-up health and hygiene measures

-"A school building is not what you would call an ideal place in the middle of a pandemic," says Michael Mulgrew, the head of the New York City teachers' union, the United Federation of Teachers.
+"A school building is not what you would call an ideal place in the middle of a pandemic," says Michael Mulgrew, the head of the New York City teachers union, the United Federation of Teachers.
 So the first order of business, he says, is "How do you make sure there's a plan in place to make sure the people walking in are not spreading anything?"

 Ideally, he says, this is accomplished by widespread and frequent testing for the coronavirus.
 But Mulgrew also points to the safety measures being taken right now at the city's 100 "regional enrichment centers" that provide child care for front-line workers.
-These include the wearing of masks, temperature checks, handwashing, frequent sanitization and social distancing rules enforced even for very small children.
+These include wearing masks, temperature checks, hand-washing, frequent sanitization and social distancing rules enforced even for very small children.

 Other countries that are already moving to reopen schools may offer lessons for U.S. educators.

-Denmark re-opened schools, for lower grades only, on April 15 after a four-week shutdown.
-At the Copenhagen International School there, children line up in the morning next to traffic cones spaced six feet apart.
+Denmark reopened schools, for lower grades only, on April 15 after a four-week shutdown.
+At the Copenhagen International School, children line up in the morning next to traffic cones spaced 6 feet apart.
 There are only 10 students to a classroom, with just one teacher.
-Specialists, like the art teacher, offer their lessons remotely via video chat.
+Specialists, such as the art teacher, offer their lessons remotely via video chat.
 And just five children are allowed on the playground at a time.
-Ida Storm Jansen, the school's communication director, says they have made up a new game to play while staying six feet apart: "Shadow tag.
-Tagging each other's shadow so they're not touching."
+Ida Storm Jansen, the school's communications director, says they have made up a new game called shadow tag to play while staying 6 feet apart — "tagging each other's shadow so they're not touching."

-Kids are creative, she says.
-"They figure out ways to do things."
+Kids are creative, she says: "They figure out ways to do things."

-2. Class sizes of 12 or fewer.
+2. Class sizes of 12 or fewer

 Maria Litvinova, a researcher at the Institute for Scientific Interchange in Turin, Italy, has modeled how school closures reduce the spread of illness.
 She argues that without treatments or a vaccine, "there is no such thing as 'safe' reopening."

-Still, in an attempt to balance safety with the impact on families and the economy, she also recommends reducing social contact by putting children in groups as small as possible.
-Assuming there is sufficient testing and contact-tracing to reduce the spread of infection, "it's better if that student's been in contact with one group of 15 students versus 100 students."
+Still, in an attempt to balance safety with the impact on families and the economy, she also recommends reducing social contact by putting children in the smallest groups possible.
+Assuming there is sufficient testing and contact tracing to reduce the spread of infection, "it's better if that student's been in contact with one group of 15 students versus 100 students."

 Based on the typical size of a classroom in New York City, 12 would be the most children you could accommodate while maintaining social distancing, says the UFT's Mulgrew.
 At the International School in Denmark, they are grouping kids in classes of 10.

 Lily Eskelsen Garcia points out that her membership has been asking for smaller classes for a long time.
-"The doctors say 39 sweaty bodies in a classroom is not healthy and safe-- by the way, it never was.
+"The doctors say 39 sweaty bodies in a classroom is not healthy and safe — by the way, it never was.
 But in this case, it might spread an infection that kills people."

 Serious cases of coronavirus among children are rare.
 Eskelsen Garcia says she's concerned not only for the health of children, but also for the health of her members, which include teachers, custodians, food service workers and school support staff.
-In New York City alone more than 60 educators have reportedly died from coronavirus, and NPR has found accounts of educator deaths in 13 other states.
+In New York City alone more than 60 educators have reportedly died from the coronavirus, and NPR has found accounts of educator deaths in 13 other states.

 3. Staggered schedules